mohamedashref19/calculator-app/README.md

 - Full parentheses support `(` and `)` with proper evaluation
 - Square root √ for the last number or an entire expression inside parentheses
 - Displays a live **History** of previous calculations
-- Elegant **Glassmorphism** effect with a toggle button
 - Built-in **Dark Mode** toggle
 - One `Toggle Style` button to switch between:
-  - Normal ↔ Glass
   - Light ↔ Dark
 - Automatically saves user preferences in `localStorage`
 - Keyboard-friendly input support